FeiyouG/commander.nvim/README.md

     keys = {"n", "<leader>Ac", noremap}
   }, {
     -- You can also pass in a lua functions as cmd
-    -- NOTE: binding lua funciton to a keymap requires nvim 0.7 and above desc = "Run lua function",
+    -- NOTE: binding lua funciton to a keymap requires nvim >= 0.7 desc = "Run lua function",
     cmd = function() print("ANONYMOUS LUA FUNCTION") end, keys = {"n", "<leader>alf", noremap},